RodolfoAMaranhao/RodolfoAMaranhao.github.io/Capstone_page.md

 ### 1. Import and Clean data

 We have two datasets, one containing information on artists and the other on songs.
-We should first filter noisy data to then merge our two datasets using a unique identifier (In this case, artst_id).
+We should first filter noisy data to then merge our two datasets using a unique identifier (In this case, id_artists).
 Noisy data includes information on songs that might be composed of only speech (like podcasts), no popularity (this could make our analysis unbalanced) and 0 time signature (this could be a typo or experimental music).

 ```python
 df = df[df['speechiness']<0.66]